baardbaard/til/_posts/2017-01-12-composer-and-wordpress.md

 suggests](http://composer.rarst.net/recipe/site-stack) doing that in `wp-config.php` and [Bedrock also seems to do it this way](https://github.com/roots/bedrock/blob/master/web/wp-config.php#L7).
-Once you've required the `autoload.php` somewhere It will autoload the classes of your dependencies.
+Once you've required the `autoload.php` somewhere it will autoload the classes of your dependencies.